musyaflex/rt-crypto-price-monitor/README.md

 The frontend application should now be running on http://localhost:3000 and will connect to the backend server for retrieving cryptocurrency price data.

-## API Used
+## Data Source
-The application retrieves cryptocurrency price data from the CoinCap API (https://api.coincap.io/v2).
-The API provides a wide range of cryptocurrency market data, including prices, volumes, and historical data.
+Prices are fetched in real-time from the Coinbase WebSocket API at `wss://ws-feed.exchange.coinbase.com` with no authentication required.